Contents

 6Sub-Processors

-The Processor engages the following sub-processors to deliver the service:
+The Processor engages a small number of sub-processors to deliver the service, in the following categories:

 |---|---|---|

-The Processor will notify the Controller of any intended changes to sub-processors, giving the Controller the opportunity to object.
-The Processor ensures that all sub-processors are bound by data protection obligations no less protective than those in this DPA.
+The current, named sub-processors behind each category, with their roles and data-processing locations, are set out in Schedule 2 (Approved Sub-Processors) of the signed Data Processing Agreement provided to the Controller, and are available on request from info@governanceassurance.co.uk.
+The Processor will notify the Controller of any intended change to its sub-processors, giving the Controller at least 14 days to object before the change takes effect, and ensures that all sub-processors are bound by data protection obligations no less protective than those in this DPA.

 7Security Measures